 Some of our high schools have an Advisory program that meets up to 4 times a week and it is built into the daily schedule.
-At Realms, Crew is our advisory course, which meets four days per week and earns 0.75 credits over the course of the entire year.
+At Realms, Crew is our advisory course, which meets four days per week and earns 0.75 (or 1.0 with Intensives) credits over the course of the entire year.